-Open Eyes – Human Rights Films for Schools is the educational youth project of the International Nuremberg Human Rights Film Festival that combines cultural and political education in an innovative way.
+Open Eyes – Human Rights Films for Schools is the educational youth project of the International Nuremberg Human Rights Film Festival in collaboration with Filmhaus Nuremberg.
+The project combines cultural and political education in an innovative way.
 In contrast to NIHRFF, Open Eyes takes place every year.

 Since 2007, Open Eyes is generously supported by Stabilo International GmbH.